hungle2002/Interview_project/Problem_6/README.md

 - When a user's score changes, the server can push the updated scoreboard to all connected clients in real time using web sockets.

 ## Requirements:
-Here we need to save scores for all the users and also a separate table for saving the top 10 users for the scoreboard for faster query in the first time.
+Here we need to save scores for all the users and also a separate table for saving the top 10 users for the scoreboard for faster query the first time get the scoreboard.
 ### Database design
 #### 1. User Scores Table:
 - This table stores individual user scores and related data.